terramate-io/terramate/docs/orchestration/index.md

 ## Stacks selection

-The **selection** defines which stacks from the whole set must be selected to execute and terramate provides three ways of configuring that:
+Choosing the right stacks for execution is a key part of Stacks Execution Orchestration.
+Terramate offers three ways to select stacks:

 1. Change detection

-The [change detection](../change-detection/index.md) filter out stacks not changed.
+The [change detection](../change-detection/index.md) selects only the stacks that have been modified since the last execution.

 2. Current directory